jakebasile/reap/README.markdown

     reap status -h

+### Specifying Tasks

+To specify a task, you can specify all or part of the task name.
+For instance, to start a timer on a task named "Software Engineering", you can use any of the following:

+    reap start 'software engineering'
+    reap start soft
+    reap start eng
+    reap start '.*Engineering'

+If there are multiple tasks that match the task query entered, such as if two projects have "Software Engineering", you will be presented with a list to select from.
+To save time, you can create a bookmark to the task's project ID and task ID using `bookmark`.
+Then you can use the bookmark anywhere Reap expects a task name.

 ## More Help

 If you can't figure something out, or you think Reap is broken, send me an [email](http://www.google.com/recaptcha/mailhide/d?k=01Setbc2JX7fNIQvHb-xyRqA==&c=J27oPGH6BTxbJKfL2FXzDSIGtNL1BzvC4Xt4Jomxcss=).

+## Future Plans

+In the future, I plan to add:

+* A whole bunch more error checking and more useful error messages.
+* Combined command capabilities, so that you can start a task and add a note to that task in one go.
+* General code cleanup.
+I wrote most of this in two weeknights, so there's room for improvement.
+* A way to view all available projects and tasks.
+* Better bookmarking.
+* Time displays in Minutes:Seconds, not decimal time.

+## Changelog

+### v0.1.1

+* fixed an issue arising from moving to different files.

+### v0.1

+* Initial Release!